killsecurly/ONC/README.md

+# SecurlyONC
-ONC file in network config to completly block HTML traffic in extensions.
+ONC file in network config to completly block HTML traffic in extensions.<br/>
 ** EXPERIMENTAL ** This may work or not work.
 If it doesn't, please make an Issue in GitHub Issues.<br/>
 ** I DO NOT TAKE ANY RESPONSIBILITY ** Any inconvenience or problems caused by SecurlyONC is your responsibilty.<br/>
 <br/>